Bourke: Beyond the Black Stump

 Cultural Significance

 Local Folklore: Bourke's position at the edge of the "known world" has long made it a source of mysterious tales and bush legends, well before the television series that would draw upon this legacy.
 The series negated to use these established legends instead eschewing it's own mythology.
 Why?
 Creativity or perhaps another reason.
 Some crackpots believe there is some kind of code to be found in Back of Bourke but that seems unlikely.
 As a resident and proud historian of Bourke I find it almost offensive that our rich history was not accurately portrayed.
+We have a strong history from the explorer who sired our name to folk singers and wanderers that sang about our town, C Cobbler Chaseman comes to mind (Incidentally I have been working with the New South Wales Bush Balladeer Preservation Society to bring public awareness to this undersung battler).

 Broadcasting Anomalies: Several documented cases exist of radio and television signals behaving unusually in the Bourke area.
 Local speculation often attributed this to atmospheric conditions, though no definitive scientific explanation has been established.